Jelle's Marble Runs: History

 Jelle Bakker was born in 1983 in Wervershoof, Netherlands.
 He has stated that he has a form of autism, and said that because he has no occupation, making marble machines was one of his biggest hobbies.
 He currently lives in Wervershoof, which is also where his videos are produced.

 In 2006, Bakker created the first version of the Jelle's Marble Runs YouTube channel.
 He received the Guinness World Record for the world's longest marble run on 21 May 2009, a record that he held until 2011.
 Greg Woods, an early fan of the channel, produced a commentary on his own for one of the marble race videos.
 Bakker liked the video so much that he ended up partnering with Woods, who became the English-language commentator for the entire series.
 Jelle founded the first marble race event, The Sand Marble Rally, with Greg Woods as commentator in 2016.

 The channel soon started gaining attention and a fanbase in 2015, Jelle's brother Dion came up with the idea to make more marble races instead of marble runs and founded the MarbleLympics (now known as the Marble League) in 2016, parodying the Olympic Games.
 Originally, Bakker planned to end the MarbleLympics series after the 2017 MarbleLympics.
 However, he continued the series due to popularity.

 In late 2018, Bakker accidentally deleted his original channel of 620,000 subscribers while attempting to delete his Google+ account, and was subsequently forced to relaunch.
 By March 2020, the channel's subscriber number had surpassed this former level.

 In 2020 Jelle's brother Dion incorporated Jelle's Marble Runs as a business, with both Jelle's Marble Runs and Dion Media as owners and creators of the YouTube channel.
 Dion Media started a webshop, and founded a Patreon page.
 Dion also founded a new concept of Marble Races, Marbula One, which is a mock version of the Formula One.
 The Fédération Internationale de l'Automobile accepted the name Marbula One, but the International Olympic Committee rejected the name 'Marblelympics', so it was changed into "Marble League".
 On 17 May 2020, British-American comedian and late-night show host John Oliver announced on his show Last Week Tonight with John Oliver that the show would be the title sponsor for the 2020 Marble League, which brought significant attention to the channel.

+In May-June 2025, Jelles Marble Runs Channel Drop LLC successfully raised $53,000 in funds to expand the channel's operations in the home country of the Netherlands.
+The offering noted that earlier in 2025 the channel had grown to over 1.4 million followers, with $82,000 in 12 month trailing revenue from YouTube (not including merchandising).